The SMU Symposium on Poetic Form

 Rosanne Brooks smiles and looks at the camera

-Rosanne Brooks is a Ph.D. student at Southern Methodist University.
-Her primary interests are in gender nonconforming characters of the late Victorian period, focusing on British and European works.
-One area she is currently pursuing is how representations of gender attitudes in art reconcile with historical evidence of gender expression.
+Rosanne Brooks (she/her) is a Ph.D. student at Southern Methodist University.
+Her primary interest is in how representations of gender attitudes in late Victorian literature reconcile with historical evidence of gender expression in greater print culture.
+Her work centers on depictions of the British Music Hall as a place where class and gender are both fixed and inchoate.
 She is the winner of SMU’s 2023 Pueppke Writing Prize for outstanding graduate student essay.